MarcDiethelm/xtc/README.md

 - Easy appcache manifest generation

 ## DOCS
+naming convention:

-naming convention: use - (hyphen for pretty much everything: module names, skins, template files) 'lib' is for any third-party code that we don't touch: libraries, jquery plugins 000_base is for any module dependencies: utils, i18n, (connectors?) zzz_application is for any global code that depends on module availability: bootstrap
+- use - (hyphen for pretty much everything: module names, skins, template files)
+- 'lib' is for any third-party code that we don't touch: libraries, jquery plugins

+### Templates and views
+In node-terrific the distinction between templates and views are as follows:

+- Templates (`/templates`): Your basic document(s), typically a HTML document that contains all the things that are always needed: HEAD, scripts, tracking and so on.
+Your template base template can be set in each route controller using the layout property or disabled altogether with `layout: false`.
+A template that has a `{{{body}}}` variable will include a
+- View (`/frontend/views`): A view typically corresponds to an individual page with an URL.
+This is where you include any modules specific to the page.

+### Terrific Folder: Order matters
+A simple but important concept is to understand how the default folders in /terrific are included.
+Any files you throw in there are included and executed like so:

+- `_inline` folder: Any style or JS sources in here are available in the files `inline.js` (todo: and `inline.css`).
+This is a good place for basic bootstrapping code and dependencies like an asset loader or possibly some initial data for use in a model.
+Use widely and sparingly.
+- `base` folder: anything that needs to be defined before including any modules: LessCSS variables, mixins, grids, some global JS code like Modernizr or other utilities and libraries and plugins.
+- `mod-something` folders: All your module code and styles absically everything visible that's not pure layout.
+- `_application` folder: The code that actually starts your app: Terrific bootstrap and any other global logic that depends on modules being available.
+If you need to build themeing into your app, this is the place too.

 ## todo
+- docs: node setup & new project setup
 - Finalize a version that just provides Terrific support.
 - Then focus on the advanced features
 - look at Meteor.com
-- repository
 - include prototyping/wireframe styles and a basic template using it. (similar to http://cs-cdw-proto.namics.com/)
 - template re-use / ajax crawling (Google AJAX Crawling Specification) / initial load
 - shared logic to create correct state
 - test automation
 - dependency management
 - currently all module templates are always inlined.
-- @import — todo: option to @import .css also. todo: publish
 - bootstrap
 - module creation (wizard?)
 - grunt: minification (and linting?)
+- (npm publish: module-terrific.js?)
+- auth info to config.js
+- inline css?
+- documentation templates/placeholders (READMEs, plugins, libs, modules, etc.)
 - grunt: develop mode and production mode
 - handle appcache through grunt
 - database access from server and browser

+- @import DONE
 - file watcher DONE
 - module include DONE
 - js skins DONE